 There may be some words in your dictionary that you can’t stand that perhaps give you that nails down a chalkboard kind of feeling.

-To highlight the importance of the words we are using in our company cultures and our businesses, we’ve revealed the top words we wish would leave the workplace and never return.
+To highlight the importance of the words we are using in our company cultures and our businesses, I’ve revealed the top words I wish would leave the workplace and never return.

-In our heads, when we think of the words ‘human resources’ we envisage a human farm such as something seen in the film The Matrix.
+In my head, when I think of the words ‘human resources’ I envisage a human farm such as something seen in the film The Matrix.
 People are picked up and dropped as and when they are needed.

 It’s a cold set of words that have many negative connotations.

 People often fear human resources, as it’s unknown whose side they are really on and whether they can be trusted.

 Are they on the side of the people or the business?
 And can they truly be on both sides?

 There are some discrepancies about where the words ‘human resources’ originates from, but it’s clear that it began in a time where people-centred problems were booming for businesses as they were growing at a fast-pace.
 They needed a department to help the company, ‘manage and use people’ – as quoted from The Conference Board.

 Manage and use people doesn’t sound like something we should be doing in our workplaces – to me that sounds like some form of manifesto from a tyrannical dictator.
 Not quite the most supportive language to help nurture people.